Nîmes – French City Break by Train

 Day 1 – By Train to Nîmes

-Our Ffestiniog Travellers caught the Eurostar 1258 service from London St. Pancras, arriving in Lille two and half hours later with time for refreshments before catching the 17.03 TGV service direct to Nîmes, arriving at 2133.
-Check-in to the Hotel Best Western Marquis de la Baume for a 3-night break.
+Our Ffestiniog Travellers caught the Eurostar service from London St. Pancras, arriving in Lille two and half hours later with time for refreshments before catching the TGV service direct to Nîmes.
+Check-in at the Hotel Best Western Marquis de la Baume for a 3-night break.

 Days 2 and 3 – Exploring Nîmes